 Reason does not contrast love and the fear of love at odds with each other—and neither does the dictionary.

-Actually, the fear itself isn’t a sign of negativity or weakness but a sign of how much we care.
-In a way, fear can deepen joy, passion, and love, if we learn how to find the courage to act in spite of it.
+The fear itself isn’t a sign of negativity or weakness but a sign of how much we care.
+In a way, fear can deepen joy, passion, and love, if we learn how to find the courage to act despite it.

 Rather, when people think of the opposite of love, they are probably thinking of dislike, disgust, or perhaps the most common of all, hate.
 And when they think the opposite of fear, they think of courage, bravery, or fearlessness.